LucasIcarus/luis/README.md

 ## itMountsAnd <a name="itMountsAnd"></a>

-This funstion is an extension of a classic `it` function.
+This function is an extension of a classic `it` function.
 The difference to the original `it` is that it uses `enzyme` to mount a provided component and then unmount once the test is finished.
 This is important in the browser, since all mounted components would stay mounted forever, until page refresh.
 Following is the definition of the `itMountsAnd` function:

 ```typescript